 Top-out (level 3)

-As the final part of the climb-up, top-outs are a key skill for all levels to continue practicing in some way/shape/form.
-A top-out is an explosive full-body movement that requires a quick leg kick, a tight tuck, and a powerful pop through the arms/shoulders.
-At first, you may need to land 1 or 2 legs to the side of your hands on top of the wall but eventually, work up to landing both feet symmetrically between your hands.
+As the final part of the climb-up, top-outs are a key skill for all levels to continue practicing in some way.
+Top-outs are explosive full-body movements that require a quick heel drive, a tight tuck, and a powerful pop through the arms, shoulders, & back.
+At first, you may need to land 1 or 2 legs slightly to the side but eventually, work up to landing on the wall w/ both feet (symmetrically & precisely)

-If you really want to take your climb-ups to a high level, you’ll want to attain a level 3 climb-up which is the gold standard of climb-up training.
-These drills will help you fill in the gaps of whatever is holding you back:
+If you want to take your climb-ups to the highest levels, you’ll need to attain a level 3 climb-up—the gold standard of climb-up training.
+The following drills will help you fill in the gaps of whatever’s holding you back.

 Front lever (half tuck)

-The front lever is an incredible movement for developing full-body tension and pulling power in your arms and back.
-While a fully laid out front lever is not critical for even the most advanced parkour athletes to pursue, a solid advanced tuck front lever will significantly help strengthen your climb-ups, muscle-ups, and other upper body pulling movements.
+The front lever is an incredible movement for developing full-body tension and straight-arm pulling power in your arms and back.
+While a fully laid out front lever is not critical for even the most advanced parkour athletes, unlocking the half tuck front lever will significantly strengthen your climb-ups, muscle-ups, bar kips, and other random buildering movements.

-Weighted pull-ups are one of the most useful pulling exercises for developing the strength needed for climb-ups, laches, cat leaps, and other upper body pulling movements.
-Combined with weighted dips, this is one of the fastest ways to develop good climb-ups and explosive pulling power.
-The stronger you are, the easier climb-ups are to learn.
+Weighted chin-ups & pull-ups are 1 of the most useful movements for developing pure upper body pulling strength needed for climb-ups, laches, cat leaps, and more.
+Combined with weighted dips, this is 1 of the fastest ways to build better climb-ups and explosive pulling power.

 Demon dip (full ROM)